cschesch/cschesch-helpers/README.md

-Just some helpers for data anylisis in Python.
+Just some helpers for data analysis in Python.